renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Finished the interface of the app, and put the routes in the pages, splitting into auth routes to signin and signup, and the rest of the pages.

 **Thoughts:** Having finished an UI in React, I can say that I felt easier to build in React than with plain HTML and CSS, aside from the Styled components advantages to plain CSS.
 Great experience

+### Day 12: July 16, 2022

+**Today's Progress**: Began the project of the week, make a front-end interface to the movies API I did last week.
+TOday I built the structure, global theme and styles.

+**Thoughts:** This is a project a little bigger than the notes, So I expect more difficulty.